 Is Travis Kelce dating Taylor Swift?
 His brother Jason pleads ignorance about rumors

 Travis Kelce is very famous for being the star tight end of the Kansas City Chiefs.
-He might have become even more famous this week after rumors started spreading he is dating, or at least hanging out with, pop star Taylor Swift.
+He became even more famous this week after rumors started spreading he is dating, or at least hanging out with, pop star Taylor Swift.

 Very little has been confirmed about the alleged relationship between the eight-time Pro-Bowler and too-many-to-count-time platinum recording artist, but one outlet has said the pair is "quietly hanging out" while another reports they are not officially dating.